South & East Sutherland

 The Association water is a mile and a half long, half of which is tidal, with lovely fly water and fast streams, including the Flat pool, one of the most productive spring pools on the entire river.

-Permits from Thyme and Plaice in Helmsdale.
+Permits from Glencoast in Helmsdale.

 ^